 Other allergists may suggest including some of the tolerated tree nuts in the diet depending on the child’s age, test or food challenge results, cross-reactivity of the nuts, and the child’s and a family’s preference.

-If certain tree nuts are allowed in the diet of a child with other nut allergies, the allergist may advise only eating nuts that are hand-shelled, as a means of minimizing cross-contact risk during packaging.
+If certain tree nuts are allowed in the diet of a child with other nut allergies, the allergist may advise only eating ones that you’ve hand-shelled for the child.
+This is a means of minimizing the risk of allergen cross-contact during packaging.
 Be sure to discuss an individualized plan for your daughter with her allergist.